kuldeepsingh15/splitwise-mcp-bot/README.md

-# Splitwise Gen-AI Project
+# Splitwise Gen-AI Project → # Financial Assistant Gen-AI Project

-A comprehensive project that integrates Splitwise API with AI capabilities using MCP (Model Context Protocol) and a React frontend.
+A comprehensive project that integrates Splitwise API with AI capabilities using MCP (Model Context Protocol) and a React frontend. → A next-generation financial assistant platform that leverages AI to help users manage, analyze, and optimize their finances.
+The current version integrates Splitwise for expense management, but this is just the beginning—future updates will include features like credit report analysis, financial insights, and more.

+## Project Overview

+This project aims to become your all-in-one financial assistant.
+While the initial release focuses on Splitwise integration for group expense management, our roadmap includes:
+- Fetching and analyzing credit reports
+- Personalized financial insights and recommendations
+- Budget tracking and optimization
+- Integration with additional financial data sources
+- And much more!

+Splitwise is just one part of the broader vision to provide a holistic financial management experience powered by AI.

 ## Project Structure